 4. GREENFIELD HILL, CONNECTICUT

 For a brief period, Martha owned a home in Fairfield, Connecticut, with a 45-acre plot that she intended to be her "big garden."
 Martha created an elaborate landscaping plan for the property, which was never realized, but she did manage to plant some gorgeous trees on the property including a rare variety of gum tree, broad-leafed magnolias and a grove of mature gingko trees, purchased from the New York Botanical garden.

 For the first time, Martha inherited an acclaimed garden, one designed by one of America's foremost landscape architects, Jens Jensen.
 Situated in the woodsy hills of Mount Desert Island, Maine, the prairie-style garden presented new challenges for Martha.
-She had now to play the roles of caretaker and preserver, restoring and then perfecting the plans that Jensen had meticulously laid out for Edsel and Eleanor Ford, the first owners of Skylands who had commissioned Jensen with the creation of the landscape for their summer home.
+She had now to play the roles of caretaker and preserver, restoring and then perfecting the plans that Jensen had meticulously laid out for Edsel and Eleanor Ford, the first owners of Skylands who had commissioned Jensen in 1925 with the creation of the landscape for their summer home.
 Moss, ferns, reflecting pools and an intricate system of pathways created an environment for indigenous and imported species of woodland plants and flowers.
 It is now one of Martha's favourite places to spend her time.
 To read more about the Skylands gardens, click here.

 6. CANTITOE FARM: